AleksandrRogov/DynamicsWebApi/README.md

 ***

 Please note, that "Dynamics 365" in this readme refers to Microsoft Dynamics 365 Customer Engagement / Microsoft Dataverse (formerly known as Microsoft Common Data Service).

+I use Dataverse SDK terminology in this documentation.
+[More Info](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/understand-terminology#terminology-use-depending-on-protocol-or-technology)

 ## Table of Contents